Updated: April 20, 2021

 International undergraduate students and exchange students

-No, due to COVID-19 travel restrictions, the University of Guelph is not accepting, or sending, any exchange students for Fall 2020 or Winter 2021.
+Due to COVID-19 travel restrictions, the University of Guelph is not accepting any exchange students at this time.

 International graduate students